Avengers Mansion: Fictional history and layout

 Following the reconstruction of the multiverse, the mansion officially became a theme hotel as the Avengers teams move on to other bases, but they were unaware that the Red Skull and Sin are hiding in a secure room under the mansion, carrying out an unspecified plan.
-After this, the mansion was purchased by Unity Squad member Johnny Storm with the money he had inherited from his apparently dead brother-in-law's patents, who created Avengers Mansion Inc. to run the property on behalf of the Avengers.
+After this, the mansion was purchased by Unity Squad member Johnny Storm with the money he had inherited from Mister Fantastic's patents to run the property on behalf of the Avengers.

 Surrounding grounds

 The Mansion was surrounded by a wall twelve feet high and one foot thick, as well as an array of high-tech security defenses.
 A main feature of the defenses were large, restrictive coils.
 These were sometimes backed up by energy beams that shot out from the ground.
 Nonetheless, those defenses were often breached by the supervillains faced by the Avengers.
 Shortly after the Avengers moved into the Mansion, Iron Man and Thor moved the Mansion 35 feet away from the street, increasing the size of the front lawn and giving the Avengers more privacy.

 When Tony Stark was the United States' Secretary of Defense, the mansion's security systems were backed up by government forces.

 The mansion's grounds featured an array of statues of past and present Avengers, constructed out of adamantium.
-The statues were destroyed in a battle with the Asgardian god, Loki.
+The statues were destroyed in a battle with Loki.
 One of the trees on the grounds used to hold a miniature lab belonging to Hank Pym.
 The statues return around the time the 'New Avengers' leave the mansion.